nomis/dtee/docs/index.rst

 -----------

-Run a program with standard output and standard error copied to files while maintaining the original standard output and standard error as normal.
+Run a program with standard output and standard error copied to files while maintaining the original standard output and standard error in the original order.

 Purpose
 -------

-To run programs from cron, suppressing all output unless the process outputs an error message or has a non-zero exit status whereupon the original output will be written as normal and the exit code will be appended to standard error.
+To run programs from cron, suppressing all output unless the process outputs an error message or has a non-zero exit status whereupon the original output will be written in the original order and the exit code will be appended to standard error.

 It will do this by default when invoked as ``cronty``, providing an alternative to |cronic|_ but without splitting up the output.